Olivier-Boudeville/Ceylan-Seaplus/doc/seaplus.rst

 In a nutshell, this approach consists on spawning a "fake" Erlang node written in C (the ``C-Node``) and using the standard *Erlang external term format* in order to communicate with it (relying for that on the ``Erl_Interface`` facility).
 Doing so allows a seamless communication to happen, despite language heterogeneity.

-C-Node and Erl_Interface help a lot, yet, as shown in `this example <http://erlang.org/doc/tutorial/erl_interface.html#erlang-program>`_, quite a lot of boiler-plate/bridging code (home-made encoding and conventions) remains needed.
+C-Node and Erl_Interface help a lot, yet, as shown in `this reference example <http://erlang.org/doc/tutorial/erl_interface.html#erlang-program>`_, quite a lot of boiler-plate/bridging code (home-made encoding and conventions) remains needed.

 The **goal of Seaplus is to reduce that interfacing effort**, thanks to a set of generic, transverse functions on either side (modules in Erlang, a library in C/C++) and the use of metaprogramming (i.e. the Seaplus parse transform) in order to generate at least a part of the code needed in both sides, while leaving to the developer enough leeway so that he can define precisely the mapping interface that he prefers (ex: with regards to naming, types introduced and used, management of resource ownership, etc.).